-The Western Region Academy of Sport (WRAS) commenced operation in July 1991 as a non-profit organisation.
-WRAS is one of 9 Regional and 2 Metropolitan Academies established in NSW that provide support to the region’s talented athletes, and to attempt to eliminate the disadvantages country and regional athletes face in comparison to their city counterparts.
+The Western Region Academy of Sport (WRAS) commenced operation in July 1991 and is a non-profit organisation.
+WRAS is one of 11 regional academies in NSW that provides support to talented athletes and attempt to eliminate the disadvantages regional athletes face in comparison to their city counterparts.
 Athletes from throughout the region are offered scholarship in squads (Sport Talent Enhancement Programs) and individually (Individual Talent Enhancement Programs).
-This creates a significant challenge when scheduling trainings, camps and other events.
-The logistics of getting all athletes, coaches and managers of a squad together in the one location often requires staff, volunteers and parents to go well out of their way.
-Without the generosity and support of WRAS and community members it would be impossible to overcome these obstacles.

 - coaching by the Academy’s elite level coaches and visiting coaches from State and National bodies

 - development of personal qualities such as self esteem, self awareness and self motivation

 - organisation of relevant competition opportunities for squads and athletes

 - education workshops for a variety of sports science topics

 - optical screening

 The WRAS catchment covers a geographical region of 91,522 square kilometres which is one of the largest areas covered by a NSW academy.
 The region covers 17 local government areas: Bathurst Regional, Bland, Blayney, Cabonne, Cowra, Dubbo Regional, Forbes, Gilgandra, Hilltops, Lachlan , Lithgow, Mid-Western Regional, Narromine, Oberon, Orange, Parkes and Weddin.